A verifiably secure and proportional committee election rule: Abstract

 \section{Abstract}

-The property of proportional representation in approval-based committee elections has appeared in the social choice literature for over a century, and is typically understood as avoiding the underrepresentation of minorities.
-However, we argue that the security of some distributed systems is directly linked to the opposite goal of \emph{avoiding the overrepresentation} of any minority, a goal not previously formalized which leads us to an optimization objective known as \emph{maximin support}, closely related to the axiom of \emph{proportional justified representation} (PJR).
-We provide a new inapproximability result for this objective, and propose a new election rule inspired in Phragm\'{e}n's methods that achieves a) a constant-factor approximation guarantee for the objective, and b) the PJR property.
-Furthermore, a structural property allows one to quickly \emph{verify} that the winning committee satisfies the two aforementioned properties, even if the algorithm was executed by an untrusted party who only communicates the output.
-Finally, we present an efficient post-computation that, when paired with any approximation algorithm for maximin support, returns a new solution that a) preserves the approximation guarantee, b) satisfies PJR, and c) can be efficiently verified to satisfy PJR.
+The concept of proportional representation in approval-based committee elections has appeared in the social choice literature for over a century and is typically understood as avoiding the underrepresentation of minorities.
+However, we argue that the security of some distributed systems critically depends on the opposite goal of preventing the \emph{overrepresentation} of any minority, a goal not previously formalized that leads us to an optimization objective known as \emph{maximin support}.
+After providing a thorough analysis of the computational complexity of this objective, we propose a new efficient election rule that simultaneously achieves a) a constant-factor approximation guarantee for it, and b) the property of \emph{proportional justified representation} (PJR) -- one of the strongest forms of proportional representation.
+However, the most striking feature of the new rule is that one can \emph{verify in linear time} that the winning committee satisfies the two aforementioned guarantees, even when the algorithm is executed by an untrusted party who only communicates the output.
+As a result, the rule can be adapted into a \emph{verifiable computing scheme}.
+Moreover, its verification procedure easily admits \emph{parallel processing} for further efficiency.

-Our work is motivated by an application on blockchains that implement \emph{nominated proof-of-stake} (NPoS), where the community must elect a committee of validators to participate in its consensus protocol, and where fighting overrepresentation protects the system against attacks by an adversarial minority.
-Our election rule enables a validator election protocol with formal and verifiable guarantees on security and proportionality.
-We propose a specific protocol that can be successfully implemented in spite of the stringent time constraints of a blockchain architecture, and that will be the basis for an implementation in the \emph{Polkadot} network, launched in 2020.
+Our work is motivated by an application on blockchain networks that implement \emph{Nominated Proof-of-Stake}, where the community elects a committee of validators to participate in the consensus protocol, and where preventing overrepresentation protects the network against attacks by an adversarial minority.
+Our election rule enables a validator selection protocol with formal guarantees on security and proportionality, and its adaptation as a verifiable computing scheme with a parallelized verification proves to be key for its successful implementation given the computationally limited nature of the blockchain architecture.